jokecamp/jokecamp.com/_posts/2014-08-27-books-for-geeks.md

 comments: false
 layout: post
 title: Books for Geeks
-desc: 'A list of books to read for Geeks.'
+desc: 'A list of fun books to read for computer geeks by a geek.'
-draft: true
+tags:
+ - books
 ---

-The following is a list of books to please your inner geek.
+The following is a list of fun books to please your inner computer and science geek.
 I've read them and can vouch for the geekyness.

 <!--
 [Ready Player One]